Greek debt could go above 140 percent of GDP in 2020, ECB says

 Asmussen told De Tijd that finance ministers had to look at a range of options to help Greece, "including voluntary debt buy-back's, lowering the interest rate on outstanding loans and asking for a higher Greek primary surplus."

-A radical strategy would be for euro zone countries, which have made loans totalling 127 billion euros (101.5 billion pounds) bailout programmes, to write off some of that.
+A radical strategy would be for euro zone countries, which have made loans totaling 127 billion euros to Greece under the two bailout programs, to write off some of that.

 But Asmussen said that was unlikely.